 If the Results Buffer Enable bit is set to True, the new results are queued.
 The earlier decode results remain in the Results Module until the client acknowledges them by setting the "Results Ack" bit to True.
-After the Results Available bit is cleared, make sure that the client sets the Results Ack bit back to False to allow the next queued results to be placed in to the Results Module.
-This is a necessary handshake to ensure the results are received by the DataMan client (PLC).
+After the Results Available bit is cleared, make sure that the client sets the Results Ack bit back to False to allow the next queued results to be placed into the Results Module.
+This is a necessary handshake to ensure the results are received by the DataMan client (PLC), even if short gaps occur between results.